jediahjireh/faux-chat/README.md

 1. **Customise Your Contact:**

 1. Click the settings icon (⚙️) in the top right corner
-1. Modify the contact's name, profile picture, and personality
+1. Modify the contact's name, profile picture and personality
 1. Toggle online/offline status

 ### Personality Customisation

 The personality field accepts free-form text describing how your contact should respond.
 Examples:

-- "friendly, casual, and sometimes witty"
+- "friendly, casual and sometimes witty"
 - "professional and formal with occasional humor"
 - "sarcastic and always making jokes"
 - "caring and supportive, asks a lot of questions"